The Path to N$^3$LO Parton Distributions: NNPDF4.0 at aN LO

 We compare the NNPDF4.0 aN$^3$LO PDF set to the only other existing aN$^3$LO PDF set, MSHT20 aN$^3$LO~\cite{McGowan:2022nag}.
 As already discussed in Sect.~\ref{sec:n3lo_comp}, MSHT20 aN$^3$LO PDFs are determined by fitting to the data the nuisance parameters that parametrize the IHOU uncertainty on a prior approximation to splitting functions.
 It follows that the ensuing central value is partly determined by the data, and the IHOU is entirely data-driven.
 When comparing NNPDF4.0 and MSHT20 aN$^3$LO PDF sets it should of course be borne in mind that the sets already differ at NNLO due to differences in dataset and methodology.
 The NNLO MSHT20 and NNPDF4.0 PDF sets were compared in Fig.~21 and the corresponding parton luminosity in Fig.~60 of Ref.~\cite{NNPDF:2021njg}, while a detailed benchmarking was presented in Ref.~\cite{PDF4LHCWorkingGroup:2022cjn}.

 The comparison of the aN$^3$LO sets is presented in Fig.~\ref{fig:PDFs_MSHT20}, where we show the NNPDF4.0 no MHOU set and the MSHT20 set recommended as baseline in Ref.~\cite{McGowan:2022nag} at $Q=100$~GeV, normalized to the NNPDF4.0 central value.
 All error bands are one sigma uncertainties.
 The dominant differences between the PDF sets are the same as already observed at NNLO, with the largest difference observed for the charm PDF, which is independently parametrized in NNPDF4.0, but not in MSHT20, where it is determined by perturbative matching conditions.
 However, the differences, while remaining qualitatively similar, are slightly reduced (by 1-2\%) when moving from NNLO to aN$^3$LO.
 Exceptions are the charm and especially the gluon PDF, which differ more at aN$^3$LO.
 Specifically, the gluon PDF, while reasonably compatible for $x\lesssim 0.07$ at NNLO, disagrees at aN$^3$LO, with the MSHT20 result suppressed by 3-4\% in the region $10^{-3}\lesssim x \lesssim 10^{-1}$, with a PDF uncertainty of 1-2\%.
-This suppression of the MSHT20 gluon can likely be traced to the behaviour of the $P_{gq}$ splitting function seen in Fig.~\ref{fig:splitting-functions-mhst}.
+This suppression of the MSHT20 gluon can likely be traced to the behavior of the $P_{gq}$ splitting function seen in Fig.~\ref{fig:splitting-functions-mhst}.

 Parton luminosities are compared in Fig.~\ref{fig:lumis_MSHT20}.
-Again the pattern is similar to that seen at NNLO, but now with a considerable suppression of the gluon-gluon and gluon-quark luminosities in the $M_X\sim100$~GeV region that can be traced to the behaviour of the gluon PDF seen in Fig.~\ref{fig:PDFs_MSHT20}.
+Again the pattern is similar to that seen at NNLO, but now with a considerable suppression of the gluon-gluon and gluon-quark luminosities in the $M_X\sim100$~GeV region that can be traced to the behavior of the gluon PDF seen in Fig.~\ref{fig:PDFs_MSHT20}.
 The quark-quark luminosity remains similar in MSHT20 and NNPDF4.0 both at NNLO and aN$^3$LO.
-The impact of these effects on the computation of precision LHC cross sections will be addressed in Sect.~\ref{sec:pheno}.
+The impact of these effects on the computation of precision LHC cross-sections will be addressed in Sect.~\ref{sec:pheno}.